 #2.
 Filter Keywords by User Intent

 Knowing the user intent behind the keywords allows SEOs to map them to the right format of content.
-For instance, if the term had solely transactional intent, or information and transactional intent, that content may best go on a category page.
+For instance, if the term had solely transactional intent, or information and transactional intent, that content may fit best on a category page.

 For this example, let’s assume we want to locate keywords with an informational intent.
 We want to create a few blog posts that answer common questions about adopting or training a new puppy.